dev-protocol/hashi/spec/dev/1.x/Core/Components.md

 These components can also be subcomponents of a larger, more project-specific components that solve its own design problems.

-## Composition
+## Modification
-The components must be composable using class names.
-In comparison to the composition and extension API in the previous version, v1's implementation is more of a class name focused API.
+The components must be modifiable using class names.
+In comparison to the modification API in the previous version, v1's implementation is more of a class name focused API.

 We tried to put a more "human-feel" to the class names.
 We're using what we call a "base-description" pattern in terms of naming classes.
 BEM does provide a good way of doing this, however we generally found this very verbose and takes up a lot of character space.
 Hence, we tried to deviate from BEM's variance pattern to our own.